Geeksltd/MSharp.Docs/how-to/uiComposition/sharedvsPage-ownedModules.md

 ## Problem

-You want to know the difference between shared and page own modules and their lifecycle and implications.
+You want to know the difference between shared and page-owned modules and their lifecycle and implications.

 For example, for a new Customer form, you may need contact details, billing details, delivery details and preferences.
 We can have a page for each one of these items and a shared page for basic contact info that is shared among them.